Mitchelllantz/Inventory_Manager/README.md

 # Inventory_Manager

-This is a simple inventory management system written on Java using JavaFX.
+This is a simple inventory management system written in Java using JavaFX.